StackVista/stackstate-docs/use/health-state/add-a-health-check.md

 The `Autonomous metric stream anomaly detection` health check reacts to anomaly events and sets the component health state to the `DEVIATING` \(orange\).
 Read more about how to use [anomaly health checks](anomaly-health-checks.md).

+## Synchronize external health data

 {% hint style="success" %}
 **StackState Self-Hosted**

 Additional functionality available in the StackState Self-Hosted product:

-## Synchronize external health data

-Existing health checks on an external monitoring system can be synchronized and added to StackState topology elements.
-For details see [health synchronization](../../configure/health/health-synchronization.md)
+[Synchronize existing health checks]((../../configure/health/health-synchronization.md)) from an external monitoring system and add them to StackState topology elements.
 {% endhint %}

 ## See also